The Best of Cape Town: Things To Do in 3/4 Days or More

 Hummingbird in Kirstenbosch

-Located near the wine farms in Constantia at the foot of the Table Mountain, one of the symbols of Cape Town, the Kirstenbosch botanical garden is a wonderful place where you can get a taste of the natural richness of this country.
+Located near the wine farms in Constantia at the foot of Table Mountain, one of the symbols of Cape Town, the Kirstenbosch Botanical Garden is a wonderful place where you can get a taste of the natural richness of this country.

 It was founded in 1913 and contains plants and trees from all regions of South Africa; it is considered one of the most beautiful botanical gardens in the world, enough to be included in the list of UNESCO World Heritage sites.
 We have seen many around the globe and we can say that this is certainly one of those that impressed us the most.